- By J. J. Connington

 If Mr. Connington says there are twenty-one clues, you can depend on it that they are offered to you as they turn up and that they will add up to the solution of the case.
 Mr. Connington has been aptly termed “the modern master of pure detection”.
 Can you fit together the pieces of his latest fascinating mosaic of death?
 Can you beat Sir Clinton Driffield to the solution?

-Times Literary Supplement (Maurice Willson Disher, 3 May 1941):
+Times Literary Supplement (Maurice Willson Disher, 3rd May 1941): SUICIDE PACT?

 What looks like a suicide pact soon looks too much like it.
 There are more clues than are wanted.
 Too many bullets have been fired, too many tracks disturb the bracken, too many proofs are provided of an old passion.
 This plainly is the kind of fake for Mr. Connington to peel layer by layer like an onion.
 The Counsellor, whom he established in his recent novels as an amateur detective with a promising future, does not appear.
 Regular police methods make a thorough job of the investigation, a newspaper reporter helps and the Chief Constable puts the bits together until the whole series of events becomes as clear as though it had been filmed.
 Calculating patience is Mr. Connington’s chief characteristic.
 At times he dawdles so calmly over routine detail that he exasperates, but this assurance compels admiration directly you are even dimly aware where his purpose lies.